microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

    kind: Component
    metadata:
      name: pubsub
-     namespace: <name of you Azure Service Bus namespace>
    spec:
-     type: pubsub.azure.servicebus
+     type: pubsub.azure.servicebus.topics
      version: v1
      metadata:
        - name: connectionString
-         value: "<your Azure Service Bus connection string"
+         value: "<your Azure Service Bus connection string>"
    scopes:
-     - trafficcontrolservice
+     - traffic-control-service
-     - finecollectionservice
+     - fine-collection-service
    ```

    _What changed? `namespace`, `type`, and the underlying `spec` metadata._

+   **IMPORTANT: You must specify the scopes to grant the appropriate Dapr sidecar access to the component.**

 1. You need to provide a connection string for Azure Service Bus.
 Normally, you'd create a [Shared Access Secret or enable authentication/authorization with AAD](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-authentication-and-authorization).
 For now, however, keep your focus on Dapr.
 In the Service Bus portal blade, click on `Shared access policies` and then the `RootManagerSharedAccessKey` Copy the connection string value from `Primary Connection String`' Close the SAS dialog box and paste the connection string into the `pubsub' YAML file.

-   _Warnings: (1) Never use the RootManageSharedAccessKey in a real-world application.
+   _Warnings: (1) Never use the `RootManageSharedAccessKey` in a real-world application.
 (2) Never expose the connection string in plain text.
 In a real-world application you'd create a custom shared access key and access it from a secure secret store.
 You'll do that in a later challenge._

    You can also use AZ CLI tool to get the connection string: